KDE/documentation-develop-kde-org/content/docs/configuration/introduction.md

 QString path = generalGroup.readPathEntry("SaveTo", defaultPath);
 ```

-As can be seen from the above, you can mix reads from different `KConfigGroup` objects created on the same `KConfig` object.
+In the example above, one can mix reads from different `KConfigGroup` objects created on the same `KConfig` object.
 The read methods take the key, which is case sensitive, as the first argument and the default value as the second argument.
 This argument controls what kind of data, e.g. a color in line 3 above, is to be expected as well as the type of object returned.
 The returned object is wrapped in a `QVariant` to make this magic happen.

 There are a couple of special read methods, including `readPathEntry` which returns a file system path.
 It is vital that one uses `readPathEntry` if it is a path as this enables such features as roaming profiles to work properly.